My first few weeks at MMU

 Experience so far

 My following days and weeks at uni went in a similar fashion (minus the getting lost).
-I feel now as if I have gained a considerable amount of independence, from travelling round Manchester by myself, having control of my own money and getting myself to classes on time.
+I feel now as if I have gained a considerable amount of independence, from travelling around Manchester by myself, having control of my own money and getting myself to classes on time.
 The prospects of my course are exciting and hopefully enable me to chose a future career.
 I hope the rest of my time here at MMU will be as positive as my first few weeks have been – with the ability to make good friends, and come out at the end with an amazing qualification.